0x4l3x420/Data-Analysis/Data.md

 ---

+# Data can be imported and combined in both spreadsheets and SQL databases.
+To import data into a spreadsheet, use the IMPORTRANGE function.
+To import data into a SQL table, use the INSERT INTO, SELECT, and WHERE commands.
+Use CONCATENATE to combine two or more data strings in spreadsheets.
+In SQL, use the CONCAT function to combine fields.

+---

 # The three (or four) V words for big data

 | Volume | Variety | Velocity | Veracity |